shamim2011/Task-7-Java-JDBC-Employee-Database-App/README.md

 Ask user for a choice (Insert, Update, Delete, Fetch).
 Perform the chosen operation.
 After each modification, display the affected employee data.

+***8.Strengths***
+✅ Uses PreparedStatement — avoids SQL injection.
+✅ Modular methods (insert, update, delete, fetchData).
+✅ Each CRUD operation is interactive with the user.
+***9.Things You Could Improve***
+Close resources: ResultSet, PreparedStatement, and Connection should be closed in a finally block or use try-with-resources.
+Avoid multiple Scanner objects — create only one and pass it to methods.
+Show all employees after insert/delete instead of asking for emp_id every time in fetchData.
+Handle invalid menu choices with a default case.